 Allison MacKenzie is a general practice law firm committed to providing superior legal representation for businesses, individuals, and government agencies.

 Serving Diverse Client Interests

-Allison MacKenzie understands clients have diverse legal needs, and we focus on providing services in a wide variety of legal areas.
+Allison MacKenzie understands that our clients have diverse legal needs, and we focus on providing services in a wide variety of legal areas.

 Carson City Attorneys Experienced In Servicing a Diverse List of Practice Areas

 Allison MacKenzie Law Firm enjoys a rich heritage of providing clients with compassionate and effective legal advice in a spectrum of legal areas.
 To learn more about the services offered by our team of experienced attorneys, please visit our practice area pages and the tab section below.

 Allison MacKenzie Law Firm offers a wealth of experience in all aspects of Family Law.
 Family Law is a broad term that encompasses many issues including adoptions, pre-marital agreements, marital separation agreements, divorce, child custody and property settlement agreements, and guardianships.